Supported Decision-Making Process and Participant Outcomes Evaluation

 HOW WILL THIS PROJECT HELP?

 Supported decision-making is a model that provides people with intellectual and/or developmental disabilities with the individualized supports and services necessary to make informed decisions.
-Supported Decision-Making emphasizes that the majority of individuals with disabilities, even those with significant disabilities, have the ability and the right to make important decisions impacting their lives.
-This evaluation will uncover the outcomes of the SDMNY model for individuals with ID/DD and be used to improve the model for statewide expansion.
+Supported decision-making emphasizes that the majority of individuals with disabilities, even those with significant disabilities, have the ability and the right to make important decisions impacting their lives.
+This evaluation will uncover the outcomes of the SDMNY model for individuals with IDD and be used to improve the model for statewide expansion.